webbhm/MVP_Pi_Camera/README.md

   > 1 6-22 * * * /home/pi/Documents/OpenAg-MVP/scripts/webcam.sh
   -  Replace it with the following:
   > 1 6-22 * * * /home/pi/Documents/OpenAg-MVP/python/getImage.py
+## Camera Adjustment
+The lights in the MVP are bright and can overwehlm some sensors.
+Fortunately the Pi camera has a lot of settings.
+The python code has the settings set (ISO and brightness) to the defaults.
+Try changing these around if you image is washed out or not the quality you want.
+In general you will likely want a low ISO number (50 or 100).